Executive coaching is a powerful tool used by a growing number of leaders and managers, as well as people aspiring to these areas.

 - Coaching goals set; goals that inspire, motivate and activate; Projects and implementation actions; Access to online forms and resources.

 - A high impact program that is demanding, confrontational where needed, and highly enjoyable – it stimulates a giant leap in terms of leadership performance.

 New understanding of leadership style.
-What it takes to be a transformational leader.
+Learning what it takes to be a leader in this environment of volatility, uncertainty, complexity and ambiguity.
 Highly enhanced self-awareness.
-Improved capacity to manage self.
-Improved ability to influence others.
+Improving the capacity to manage self.
+Improving the ability to influence others.
 Focus on goals and outcomes for success.
-Dedication to customer satisfaction.
+Dedication to achieving results.

 For new Team Leaders and Managers, taking on the role effectively can require ‘upgrades’ in key areas of how they manage themselves and others.

 We, probably like you, have seen it all - including the challenge for new managers after a shuffle when the team they step in to manage includes their own former manager.

 For some new Team Leaders and Managers, taking on the role can require a real makeover in areas including identity, capability, beliefs and behaviours .... while for others the need may be a good introduction to some of the fundamentals of management.

 The step up from being a team member